Quarterly cybersecurity buyer trends: Where is the market moving?

 3. Emerging cybersecurity technologies

-5. Phishing attacks and defence mechanisms
+5. Phishing attacks and prevention

 How to use them: Build headlines, subject lines and H1s around one primary keyword + one context cue (industry, cloud model, region).